deutsche-nationalbibliothek/ebm4subjects/README.md

 Disadvantages:

   * creating embeddings for longer input texts with many chunks can be computationally expensive
   * no generelization capabilities: statisticl learning methods can learn the usage of a vocabulary from large amounts of training data and therefore learn associations between patterns in input texts and vocabulary items that are beyond lexical matching or embedding similarity.
-Lexical matching and embedding based matching will always stay close to text.
+     Lexical matching and embedding based matching will always stay close to the text.

 ## Ranker model

 The ranker model copies the idea taken from lexical matching Algorithms like MLLM or Maui, that subject candidates can be ranked based on additional context information, e.g.

-  * position of the match in text (`first_occurence`, `last_occurence`, `spread`)
+  * `first_occurence`, `last_occurence`, `spread`: position (chunk number) of the subject match in a text
-	* overall usage frequency of a label in the vocabulary (we call this ontology prior) `label_freq`
+  * `label_freq`: overall usage frequency of a label in the vocabulary (we call this ontology prior)
-	* number of occurence in a text `occurences`
+  * `occurences`: number of occurence in a text
-	* sum of the similarity scores of all matches between a text chunk's embeddings and label embeddings `scores`
+  * `score`: sum of the similarity scores of all matches between a text chunk's embeddings and label embeddings
-	* pref-Label or alt-Label tags in the SKOS Vocabulary `is_PrefLabelTRUE`
+  * `is_PrefLabelTRUE`: pref-Label or alt-Label tags in the SKOS Vocabulary

-These are numerical features that can be used to train a binary classifier.
+These are numerical features that can be used to train a **binary** classifier.
 Given a few hundred examples with gold standard labels, the ranker is trained to predict if a suggested candidate label is indeed a match, based on the numerical features collected during the matching process.
 In contrast to